Many businesses and organizations offer services for people with disabilities. In the last decade,

 interpreters are typically available at embassies or consulates, and can be hired for larger

 groups.
-Portable interpreters can listen and offer legal advice.
+Portable interpreters can listen and offer independent disability services.
 They can also provide interpreters

 for people with disabilities during meetings with hearing officers or other professionals.